 Jessie is the founder and director of On the Go Physio.
 She graduated from Otago University in 1998 and has worked in Christchurch, Edinburgh and London in a variety of roles.
 Jessie has experience working with people with a range of neurological, orthopaedic and age related conditions including Parkinson’s Disease, Polio, Multiple Sclerosis, Head Injury, Stroke, elective and traumatic joint replacements, falls, and general loss of function following illness or injury.
 Jessie is a skilled presenter and passionate about improving patient and carer safety though the delivery of effective moving and handling training and education.

-Bachelor of Physiotherapy 1995, Postgraduate Diploma in Rehabilitation 1999, currently completing her Masters in Rehabilitation
+Bachelor of Physiotherapy 1995, Postgraduate Diploma in Rehabilitation 1999, Masters in Rehabilitation

 Rebecca has had a hugely varied career in Rehabilitation including recently implementing a new rehabilitation service in Rarotonga.
 She is very experienced in policy formation and management of teams as well as manual handling training and is HASANZ registered.
 She is an excellent problem solver and enjoys working with people on whatever it is they want to achieve.
 She has worked with people with spinal injuries, head injuries and just about everything else you could imagine!

 Masters of Physiotherapy, University of Southampton, UK 2008

 Member of Physiotherapy NZ including the Neurology and rehabilitation.

 Cat has worked as a physiotherapist for the last 14 years in both New Zealand and the UK.
 She has a special interest in rehabilitation especially clients with neurological diagnosis.

 She has depth of knowledge and experience with many neurological conditions including working with clients with Stroke, Multiple Sclerosis, Parkinson’s Disease, Motor Neurone Disease and Other Neurological Conditions.